How can I get a long-term residence permit?

 • Find out about your chances in the asylum process.
 Prepare well for your asylum interview.

 • Consider whether to take legal action against the asylum decision.
 If successful, a better status improves your chances.
-Additionally, your asylum process will take longer, giving you more time to meet the requirements for a residence permit.
+Additionally, because of a timely lawsuit your asylum process usually takes much longer.
+This gives you more time to meet the requirements for a residence permit.
 Find a lawyer for this.

 7. Apply for your residence permit